This post contains affiliate links. If you use these links to buy something, we may earn a commission.

 Accessibility isn’t just a kindness, it’s the law.
 The 1990 Americans with Disabilities Act (ADA) was established to allow disabled people equal access to goods and services, websites included.
 However, the benefits of ADA compliance go beyond avoiding legal issues.

-People with disabilities, such as sight or hearing loss, aren’t any less valuable as customers, so it’s important to keep their accessibility in mind.
-In fact, according to the U.S. Department of Commerce, companies without accessible sites are losing $6.9 billion a year to competitors whose sites are accessible.
+People with disabilities, such as sight or hearing loss, aren’t any less valuable as customers, and if websites expecting them to make a purchase aren’t accessible, they’ll simply take their business elsewhere.
+Research shows that companies without accessible sites are losing $6.9 billion per year to competitors whose sites are accessible1.

 Here are some of our tips for keeping your website ADA-compliant, and why it matters for your site and brand.